chronic pain management of fibromyalgia, back, arthritis and neuropathy pain

 I would suggest, if you feel safe to do this, to complete the Childhood Experiences Form and Adult Trauma Score form.
 This will help you see how much trauma you have had in your life.
 Many people have had trauma.
 My childhood experiences score is 16 out of 28.
 Thank goodness I was able to get help.

 Symptoms of trauma/childhood or adult bad experiences can lie dormant until you reach your seventies, even eighties.
 I have a patient who was never ill, and now has been triggered and has become physically extremely ill from the trauma.
 There is no disease yet that we can detect.
 So if we process this trauma, hopefully we can prevent illness.

 Hearing Impaired?
-Or not keen on the jarring voice?
+Or not keen on my jarring voice?
 The written transcript is below the videos at the end of the page.

 Almost all trauma goes with shame.
 Shame that we’re not good enough.
 Not a good enough mother or a good enough father or a manly man.
 Most people with trauma blame themselves – why didn’t i do something.
 Why didn’t I tell someone.
 Shame is part of a trauma response.

 There is treatment for Limbic System Trauma, including medicaitons, exercises, and other treatment.